-b) Going concern
+Going concern

 The group meets its day-to-day working capital requirements through its banking facilities and cash held.
 The directors have prepared detailed budgets and long-term forecasts taking account of possible changes in trading performance.
-Having considered possible trading scenarios over the foreseeable future, the directors have a reasonable expectation that the group has adequate resources to continue in operational existence for the foreseeable future, within the level of existing facilities, and to meet long-term liabilities as they fall due.
+Having considered possible trading scenarios over the foreseeable future, the directors have a reasonable expectation that the group has adequate resources to continue in operational existence for at least 12 months from the date of approval of these financial statements, within the level of existing facilities, and to meet long-term liabilities as they fall due.
 The group therefore continues to adopt the going concern basis in preparing its financial statements.

-c) Basis of consolidation
+Basis of consolidation